Tessakam/php-pricecalculator-challenge/README.md

 - Together: updating files from procedural to MVC

 ### Day 4: Friday
-...
+- Together: reviewing all files and adding comments
+- Trying to work on the extra's (login page)
+- Preparing the presentation
+- Present the project
+- Peer review

 ### Comments
 - Login and password of database are stored in config.
 To initiate the code, replace by your own details.
 - Import.sql by creating a database first and then add import file via terminal
 -------------------------------------------------

 # Title: PHP Price Calculator challenge